Copyright (c) 2025 Sigrun May,

 @staticmethod

-"""Compute the number of additional features contributed by clusters beyond their anchor.
+"""Number of additional features contributed by all clusters.

 """